 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-(KCSIE, 2023).
+(KCSIE, 2024).
 When we become aware of or suspect a child has experienced domestic abuse, we will follow Sunderland SSCP Threshold Guidance.

-As an Operation Encompass School, when police are called to an incident of domestic abuse, the police will inform the Designated Safeguarding Lead (DSL) via Together for Children the next school day.
+As an Operation Encompass School, when police are called to an incident of domestic abuse, the police will inform the Designated Safeguarding Lead (DSL) via Together for

+Children the next school day.
 This ensures the DSL has the most up to date and relevant information about the child's circumstances to be able to support their needs.

-When we are worried about radicalisation and extremism Exploitation and radicalisation are safeguarding concerns and will be dealt with in the appropriate way.
+When we are worried about radicalisation and extremism

+The Prevent duty requires all education providers 'to help prevent the risk of people becoming terrorists or supporting terrorism'.
+This includes safeguarding learners from extremist ideologies and radicalisation.
+Exploitation and radicalisation are safeguarding concerns and will be dealt with in the appropriate way.